michaeljklein/sd-prompt-pinning/README.md

 ## Dependencies

-This extension depends on [picobyte/stable-diffusion-webui-wd14-tagger](https://github.com/picobyte/stable-diffusion-webui-wd14-tagger) for image tagging, but it could possibly be made into an optional dependency.
+This extension optionally depends on [picobyte/stable-diffusion-webui-wd14-tagger](https://github.com/picobyte/stable-diffusion-webui-wd14-tagger) for image tagging.
+(In progress: it may make more sense to use a different extension.)
-(If it's an issue for your use case, I expect it to be straightforward to disable in the script file as it's non-essential.)

 ## Problem